Investing in Gold in 2022

 How do you invest in gold?

-There are a variety of options available to gold investors.
-Investors can buy physical gold (bullion, coins, etc.), exchange-traded funds or gold mining stocks.
 Each has its own risk and reward profiles, liquidity demands and fees.

 You can buy gold shares by investing in gold mining companies (through stocks or royalties), through exchange-traded funds, or through gold mutual funds.
 Dividend pay-out ratio, financial health, production costs and expansion potential are some of the things to consider before buying gold shares.